Extractivism: Social impacts

-In addition to the environmental consequences of extractivism, social impacts arise as well.
-Local communities are often opposed to extractivism occurring.
-This is because it often uproots the communities or cause environmental impacts that will affect their quality of life.
+In addition to the environmental consequences of extractivism, social impacts arise.
+Local communities are often opposed to extractivism.
+This is because it often uproots the communities or causes environmental impacts that will affect their quality of life.
 Indigenous communities tend to be particularly susceptible to the social impacts of extractivism.
-Indigenous peoples rely on their environment to sustain their lifestyles as well as connect with the land in spiritual ways.
+Indigenous peoples rely on their environment to sustain their lifestyles and to connect with the land in spiritual ways.
 Extractivist policies and practices heavily destroy the land as explained above.
-This changes game populations, migration patterns for animals, pollutes rivers and much more.
-Doing so, does not allow Indigenous populations to practice their culture and ways of life because the environment they depend on to hunt, fish etc. is drastically changed.
-In addition, this destruction hinders the practice of Indigenous culture and creation of knowledge making it more difficult for Indigenous individuals to pass down their traditions to future generations.
+This changes game populations and animal migration patterns, pollutes rivers, and much more.
+Doing so does not allow Indigenous populations to practice their culture and ways of life because the environment they depend on to hunt, fish, etc., is drastically changed.
+In addition, this destruction hinders the practice of Indigenous culture and the creation of knowledge, making it more difficult for Indigenous individuals to pass down their traditions to future generations.

 While employment opportunities are brought to local communities as a pillar of neo-extractivism projects, the conditions are often unsafe for workers.
-TNCs can take advantage of more lenient health and safety conditions in developing countries and pay inadequate wages in order to maximize their profits.
-As well, foreigners usually fill the highest paying managerial positions, leaving local community members to do the most labour intensive jobs.
+TNCs can take advantage of more lenient health and safety conditions in developing countries and pay inadequate wages to maximize their profits.
+As well, foreigners usually fill the highest paying managerial positions, leaving local community members to do the most labour-intensive jobs.
 Frequently, the enclaves where extractivism occurs are distanced from government involvement, therefore allowing them to avoid being subjected to the enforcement of national laws to protect citizens.
 This can result in widespread human rights violations.
 It is argued that prolonged social transformation cannot thrive on export dependent extractivism alone therefore making neo-extractivism a potentially flawed development method on its own.